 The SEC rule related to the use of derivatives, short sales, reverse repurchase agreements and certain other transactions by registered investment companies requires funds to trade derivatives and other transactions that create future payment or delivery obligations (except reverse repurchase agreements and similar financing transactions) subject to a value-at-risk ("VaR") leverage limit, establishment of a derivatives risk management program and reporting requirements.
 Generally, these requirements apply unless the Fund qualifies as a "limited derivatives user," as defined in the rule.
-Under the rule, when the Fund trades reverse repurchase agreements or similar financing transactions, including certain tender option bonds, it must aggregate the amount of indebtedness associated with the reverse repurchase agreements or similar financing transactions.
-Reverse repurchase agreements or similar financing transactions as derivatives transactions.
+Under the rule, when the Fund trades reverse repurchase agreements or similar financing transactions, including certain tender option bonds, it must aggregate the amount of indebtedness associated with the reverse repurchase agreements or similar financing transactions with the aggregate amount of any other senior securities representing indebtedness when calculating the fund's asset coverage ratio or treat all such transactions as derivatives transactions.
 Reverse repurchase agreements or similar financing transactions aggregated with other indebtedness do not need to be included in the calculation of whether the Fund is a limited derivatives user, but for funds subject to the VaR testing, reverse repurchase agreements and similar financing transactions must be included for purposes of such testing whether treated as derivatives transactions or not.
 The SEC also provided guidance in connection with the rule regarding use of securities lending collateral that may limit the Fund's securities lending activities.
-These requirements may limit the ability of the Fund to use derivatives and reverse repurchase agreements and cost of doing business, which could adversely affect investors.
+These requirements may limit the ability of the Fund to use derivatives and reverse repurchase agreements and similar financing transactions as part of its investment strategies.
+These requirements may increase the cost of the Fund's investments and cost of doing business, which could adversely affect investors.